phanakata/ML_for_kirigami_design/README.md

 This package is still under developement.

-A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`
+1. A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`

+2. A jupyter notebook to generate atomic configurations for LAMMPS input file is avalaible in `generate_LAMMPS_input/generate_LAMMPS_configuration_input.ipynb`

 A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/`